Ha Long Bay, Sa Pa, Hoi An, Son Doong Cave, and Mekong Delta offer ironclad guarantees for a highly memorable Vietnam visit.

-These places offer overnight cruises and stays in spectacular natural wonders, treks through terraced rice fields, encounters with ethnic minority people and their culture, a trip back in time and a slice of tropical paradise.
+These places offer overnight cruises and stay in spectacular natural wonders, treks through terraced rice fields, encounters with ethnic minority people and their culture, a trip back in time, and a slice of tropical paradise.

 And all this is served with consummate traditional Vietnamese hospitality.
 Hesitate no more.
 Just pack your bags and come to Vietnam.
 You will want repeat experiences.

 A UNESCO natural world heritage site, Ha Long Bay is always on top of the must-visit destinations list of any tourist to Vietnam, and for good reason.
 The magnificent karst topography rising out of emerald green waters, mysterious caves, gorgeous beaches, and quaint floating villages make this a place like no other.

 An overnight cruise of the Ha Long Bay offers the opportunity to lie on the deck and gaze at the moon and the stars in all their cosmic splendor.